montyaggie/tamufeed.js/README.md

-If you want to retrieve more than ten entries per feed, [obtain a Google API key](https://developers.google.com/maps/documentation/javascript/tutorial#api_key) and pass it as the `key=` URL get parameter where you load Google's JSAPI script.
+If you want to retrieve more than ten entries per feed, [obtain a Google API key](https://developers.google.com/maps/documentation/javascript/tutorial#api_key) and pass it as the `key=` URL parameter when you load the `www.google.com/jsapi` script.

-## Configuration
+# Configuration

 These parameters are set in the `tamufeed` object.